 Read the contract

 It goes without saying how important it is to read the contract before you sign it.
 If you find anything in the contract that seems unclear, then now would be a good time to clarify.
-In fact, you should also make sure that all the agreements made at the time of renting offer have been included in the contract.
-The contract should also contain all the details regarding furniture, appliances, as well as existing condition of the property.
+In fact, you should also make sure that all the agreements made at the time of renting offers have been included in the contract.
+The contract should also contain all the details regarding furniture, appliances, as well as the existing condition of the property.
 Make sure you check all of this before moving in.

 Take a meter reading